-- b.
-Proper books of accounts have been maintained; - Appropriate accounting policies have been consistently applied, in preparation of financial statements and accounting estimates are based on reasonable and prudent judgment; - d.
-International Financial Reporting Standards (IFRSs) and Islamic Financial Accounting Standards (IFASs), as applicable in Pakistan, have been followed in preparation of financial statements; - e.
-The Company has sound potentials to continue as going concern: - f.
-There has been no material departure from best practices of corporate governance; - g.
-Outstanding taxes and levies are given in the Notes to the Financial Statements; - h.
+- Financial statements prepared by Company's management present fairly its state of affairs, results of its operations, cash flows and changes in equity; - b.
+Proper books of accounts have been maintained; - c.
+Appropriate accounting policies have been consistently applied, in preparation of financial statements and accounting estimates are based on reasonable and prudent judgment; - d.
+International Financial Reporting Standards (IFRSs) and Islamic Financial Accounting Standards (IFASs), as applicable in Pakistan, have been followed in preparation of financial statements and any departure there from has been adequately disclosed and explained; - The Company has sound potentials to continue as going concern; - There has been no material departure from best practices of corporate governance; - Gutstanding taxes and levies are given in the Notes to the Financial Statements; - h.
 The majority of the Board members have the prescribed qualifications and experience required for exemption from training program of Directors.
 All Directors are fully conversant with their duties and responsibilities as Directors of corporate bodies.